Understanding Postpartum Anxiety: A Guide for New Mothers in Los Angeles

 - 4 min read

-The postpartum period is a time of immense transition, and it's common for new mothers to experience a range of emotions.
-While many people are familiar with postpartum depression, fewer are aware of postpartum anxiety, a related but distinct condition.
+The postpartum period is a time of immense transition.
+It's common for new mothers to experience a range of emotions.
+While many are familiar with postpartum depression, fewer know about postpartum anxiety.
+This condition is related but distinct.
 If you're struggling with intense worry, racing thoughts, or constant fears after having a baby, you might be experiencing postpartum anxiety.

 At The Mother Hood, we specialize in maternal mental health, including postpartum anxiety therapy.
 Our team of experienced postpartum anxiety therapists, located in the heart of Los Angeles, is here to help you understand what you're going through and find the support you need.